 Lucille Hodgins Selective Recruitment Grant

 The Hawaiʻi State Organization of Delta Kappa Gamma Society International is pleased to announce its 2023 Selective Recruitment Grant Program, which is open to any college student pursuing a career in education.
 Two Lucille Hodgins Selective Recruitment Grants of $1,000 per grant will be awarded for the 2023-2024 academic year.
 The criteria for selection and deadline are noted on the application.

 O Ka'u Kakou

 O Ka'u Kakou is proud to offer annual scholarship to qualified high school seniors and under-graduates from Ka'u whether in high school, home schooled or currently attending secondary education institutions

 The Pauahi Foundation administers scholarships that have been created by private donors.
 The Foundation awards scholarships supporting college level areas of study, as well as trade and vocational courses.
 Many awards may be determined based on merit, while some are restricted for those students who demonstrate a financial need or for students applying from specific geographic regions.

 S - Z

 The "Scholarships for Science, Technology, Engineering and Mathematics", (S-STEM) is a new program at UH Hilo sponsored by the National Science Foundation.
 The S-STEM Program is designed to support academically talented and highly motivated students from economically disadvantaged families to complete STEM degrees in: Astronomy, Biology, Chemistry, Computer Science, Environmental Science, Geology, Marine Science, Mathematics, Natural Science or Physics.
-Download application (PDF).
+Application Information.